Louisville Child Custody Lawyers

 In collaborative divorces and uncontested divorces the parties provide an agreed upon plan regarding physical and legal child custody for the court to review and approve.
 In a contested divorce these issues are often settled in negotiation conferences or mediation.
 If the matter is brought before a judge or magistrate the parties will have to rely on a total stranger to decide what is best for them and their children.
 This reality often leads to a negotiated solution.

 The Experience and Skill of Your Attorney Will Have an Effect on the Success of Your Child Custody Case

 Child custody is one of the most emotional issues associated with any divorce involving children.
 This issue will have a profound impact on the quality of your life after the divorce as well as the life of your child(ren).
 The experience, skill and expertise of your lawyer will make a significant difference in the outcome of your case.
-This is why it is important to work with Dodd & Dodd Attorneys, PLLC who have served the greater Louisville area since 1869.
+This is why it is important to work with the family lawyers at Dodd & Dodd Attorneys, PLLC who have served the greater Louisville area since 1869.